tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

   - Uncategorized

 ---
 Once upon a time, there was a growing organization that had the usual challenges as new folks came on board and started trying to learn a complex domain.
-At the time, I imagined a product that combined UI Automation and a focus on fast feedback to serve as a safety net for these folks, but couldn&#8217;t find what I was looking for in the market.
-Last summer I started to build it, but ultimately didn&#8217;t get it to market.
+At the time, I imagined a product that combined UI Automation and a focus on fast feedback to serve as a safety net for these folks, but couldn't find what I was looking for in the market.
+Last summer I started to build it, but ultimately didn't get it to market.

 Before it gets lost in the mists of archive.org, I thought I would try to capture some of the ideas and practices that helped me build out a complex, production system in my spare time without losing focus on user experience and the target audience.